-7. Applying for the Learning Support Fund
+7. Making an application for the Learning Support Fund

-- 7.1 A student must apply to the NHSBSA for each academic year in which the course runs, as required by the NHSBSA. - 7.2 The re-application for another year's funding must be made in the form prescribed by the NHSBSA and within the first nine months of the current academic year of study, except in the case of the Exceptional Support Fund where applications will be accepted at any point during the academic year. - 7.3 The applicant must give a written undertaking that the particulars given are correct to the best of his or her knowledge or belief, and that he or she will notify the NHSBSA promptly of any change which might affect his or her eligibility for an award or the payments which he or she receives under an award. - 7.4 The applicant, or if he or she is under the age of 18 years a person with parental responsibility for them, must give a written undertaking that, where any payment under the Learning Support Fund exceeds the amount payable under these rules for the academic year concerned, the person signing the undertaking will, if called on to do so, repay the excess amount. - 7.5 The applicant must provide such evidence as the NHSBSA may require in order to demonstrate his or her eligibility, in particular the copy of the relevant correspondence from the Student Loans Company. - 7.6 For all elements of the Learning Support Fund, academic authority must provide appropriate authorisation in the form required by the NHSBSA to confirm that the student is in attendance on an eligible course and in active study at the point of application for funding or at the point required by the NHSBSA as stated elsewhere in this document. - 7.7 A student can only apply for the Learning Support Fund when they have enrolled on the first academic year of study on the course.
+- 7.1 A student must apply to the NHSBSA for each academic year in which the course runs, as required by the NHSBSA. - 7.2 The re-application for another year's funding must be made in the form prescribed by the NHSBSA as set out below: - (a) in the case of CDA, applications must be made within the first nine months of the current academic year of study - (b) For TDAE, claims must be received by the NHSBSA within nine months of the relevant costs being incurred. - (c) In the case of the Exceptional Support Fund, applications will be considered at any point during the academic year. - 7.3 The applicant must give a written undertaking that the particulars given are correct to the best of his or her knowledge or belief, and that he or she will notify the NHSBSA promptly of any change which might affect his or her eligibility for an award or the payments which he or she receives under an award. - 7.4 The applicant, if he or she is under the age of 18 years a person with parental responsibility for them, must give a written undertaking that, where any payment under the Learning Support Fund exceeds the amount payable under these rules for the academic year concerned, the person signing the undertaking will, if called on to do so, repay the excess amount. - 7.5 The applicant must provide such evidence as the NHSBSA may require in order to demonstrate his or her eligibility; in particular a copy of the relevant award notification from the Student Loans Company that demonstrates the student is studying under provisions. - 7.6 For all elements of the Learning Support Fund, the academic authority must provide appropriate authorisation in the form required by the NHSBSA to confirm that the student is in attendance on an eligible course and in active study at the point of application for funding or at the point required by the NHSBSA as stated elsewhere in this document. - 7.7 A student can only apply for the Learning Support Fund when they have enrolled on the first academic year of study on the course.
 Applications in advance of course commencement will not be accepted by the NHSBSA.